haru-ish/RabbitHabit/README.md

-We hope **Rabbit Habit** will be useful to you take a moment to reflect on how you felt today and what you did to make yourself happy. :green_heart:
+We hope **Rabbit Habit** will help you take a moment to reflect on how you felt today and what you did to make yourself happy. :green_heart:

 ## Demo
 https:// XXXXXXXXXXXX